OmarBedawi/my_first_e-store/README.md

 For the E-Book Store website, the design took inspiration from Boutique Ado (is a Code Institute mini project) and other e-Book websites.
 Looking at [ebooks.com](https://www.ebooks.com/en-nl/), [bookboon.com](http://bookboon.com/),
 [hoepli.it](https://www.hoepli.it/), [feedbooks.com](http://www.feedbooks.com/publicdomain) & the
-[ebooklobby.com](http://www.ebooklobby.com/) websites, I have identified aspects to include (for example structure of the e-Books and their details).
+[ebooklobby.com](http://www.ebooklobby.com/) websites, I have identified aspects to include (for example structure of the products and their details).

 ##### Layout
 E-Book Store website, compared with the other e-Book websites mentioned above is presenting a much